-Numerous types of specialized skills and knowledge are required in the exploration for minerals, and the subsequent development, construction and operation of a mine.
+Numerous types of specialized skills and knowledge are required in mineral exploration, as well as the subsequent development, construction and operation of a mine.
 These include specialized geological, engineering, operational, and related technical skills.
-The Company has the necessary skilled employees and consultants in order to carry on its business as conducted, and where not available internally, the Company can retain external firms to provide the necessary skills from within its countries of operation or from other jurisdictions.
+The Company has highly qualified management personnel, active recruitment programs at each of its principal projects, and believes that it has the necessary skilled employees and consultants in order to carry on its business as conducted.
+Where not available internally, the Company can retain external recruitment firms to provide the necessary skills from within its countries of operation or from other jurisdictions.